 Your files, apps and settings can’t be kept

-You’ll be faced with this error because a bug in Windows 10 enablement package disables two options –
+You may be faced with this error because a bug in the Windows enablement package disables two options –

 - Keep personal files and apps